Justin-DynamicD/terraform-azurerm-aks_baseline/README.md

 | Keyvault secrets provider               |  ✅   |    ✅    |
 | Azure Policy enabled                    |  ✅   |    ✅    |
 | Managed public IP option                |  ❌   |    ✅    |

-> Note: At this time `flux_enabled` boolean only toggles if flux is installed or not, it does NOT configure flux to consume a repository.
-This was done as the settings are bespoke enough that including it preconfigured is too limiting.
-You can use [azurerm_kubernetes_flux_configuration](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_flux_configuration) to configure the settings as needed.

 Each recomended integration is bundled into its own custom object block so it can be enabled/disabled as needed.
 For example: